Postdoctoral Research Scientist

 Essential

-• A PhD or equivalent experience in a relevant branch of biosciences
+• A PhD or equivalent experience in a relevant branch of biosciences.

-• A publication record commensurate with experience
+• A publication record commensurate with experience.

-• Experience of research into virus-host cell interactions
+• Experience of research into virus: host cell interactions.

-• Experience of direct and indirect fluorescence microscopy
+• Experience of direct and indirect fluorescence microscopy.

-• Evidence of independent working and project development
+• Evidence of independent working and project development.

-• Evidence of excellent oral and written communication skills
+• Evidence of excellent oral and written communication skills.

-• Evidence of networking skills with the ability to build effective collaborative relationships
+• Evidence of networking skills with the ability to build effective collaborative relationships.

 Desirable

-• Experience of working with coronaviruses
+• Experience of working with coronaviruses.

-• Experience of working with ACDP2/3 pathogens
+• Experience of working with ACDP2/3 pathogens.

-• Experience of live cell fluorescence microscopy, fluorescent in situ hybridisation, super-resolution microscopy and use of image analysis software
+• Experience of live cell fluorescence microscopy, fluorescent in situ hybridisation, super-resolution microscopy and use of image analysis software.

 What we offer

-• Buy and sell annual leave
+• Option to buy and sell annual leave.

-• Pirbright Lifestyle Hub (employee discount site)
+• Pirbright Lifestyle Hub (employee discount website).

-• Cycle to work
+• Cycle to work scheme.

-• Childcare allowance
+• Childcare allowance.

-• Electric Car charging facilities
+• Electric car charging facilities.

 Apply now